Costeer/obsidian-git-sync/05 - Fleeting/Untitled.md

 no this is the first time

-I am as ready as a
+I ready to blindly follow the orders of high command just like i learnd